parodos-dev/parodos/workflow-service/README.md

 If you are finding Parodos's simple workflows not advanced enough to manage the creation and configuration of your tools you are not using Parodos in its intended purpose.
 Automation tools such as Ansible or Terraform should be used to manage the creation and update of infrastructure.
-Tools such as Jira Service desk and should manage permission workflows.
+Tools such as Jira Service desk should manage permission workflows.
 Think of Parodos as a way to tie these disparate systems together for a more comprehensive experience for consumers of the tools.
 If you are lacking such automation and tools, it might not be the right time for you to use Parodos

 ### Will there be support to configure rules beyond Spring Beans?

 Yes.
 In this first release a configuration pattern widely used across many enterprise environments was chosen.
-However future release will include a DSL (domain specific language) for configuring Workflows without have to write Java code.
+However, future release will include a DSL (domain specific language) for configuring Workflows without have to write Java code.